oliviahanley/wren-keyboard/README.md

 ![wren_preview](/images/wren-preview.png)

 ## Introduction
-The Wren Keyboard is a split ergonomic "system keyboard".
+The Wren is a split ergonomic "system keyboard".
 It takes heavy inspiration from [Afternoon Labs' Breeze](https://afternoonlabs.com/breeze/) and [SplitKB's Kyria](https://blog.splitkb.com/blog/introducing-the-kyria), in addition to employing a case similar to the Corne's.

 My primary keyboard for the last few years has been Prime Keyboards' prime_o, before which I used a handwired Planck.
 On both I made pretty heavy use of the numpad.
 I grew to appreciate the prime\_o's physical one, though, mostly because I spend a lot of time in Excel at my day job and like using the mouse and numpad simultaneously.
 I've been wanting to switch to ergo for a while, but I was annoyed by the thought of having to use a separate numpad to recreate that experience.
 This project was an attempt to solve that problem.